-When you make an installation of a Neets control system with web interface (e.g. Sierra II) and you’re using it in a network, there are some things you should keep in mind as the installer.
+When you create an installation of an Impera/Neets Control System with web interface (E.g. Sierra II) and you’re using it in a network, there are some things you should keep in mind as the installer.

 The IT administrator in a company might want to know what consequences and security issues it could have to install a new network device.

 So, what do you need to know?

 When a control system is connected to a LAN network, several services starts and generates traffic on the network.